obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses.md

 Here is some more detail.

-### Status Symbol
+- **Status Symbol**
   - the single character in the `[]` at the start of the task.
   - this character will control what how tasks are rendered by your Theme or CSS Snippet.

-### Status Name
+- **Status Name**
   - a name for the status.
   - this is flexible: for custom statuses, you can use any name you wish.
   - is searchable with `status.name`, for example `status.name includes My custom in-progress status`.

-### Next Status Symbol
+- **Next Status Symbol**
   - the status symbol to use when the task is toggled.

-### Status Type
+- **Status Type**
   - one of `TODO`, `IN_PROGRESS`, `DONE`, `CANCELLED`, `NON_TASK`.
   - Tasks needs to know the type of each status, so that it knows how to treat them when searching, and what to do when tasks with the status are toggled.
-- the `DONE` type is used to determine:
-  - whether to add the Done date, and
-  - whether to create new instances of recurring tasks.
   - types are searchable with `status.type`, for example `status.type is IN_PROGRESS`.
-- you can have any number of statuses with the same status type, and then search them conveniently with `status.type`
   - Also available:
     - `sort by status.type`
     - `group by status.type`
+  - For more information, see [Status Types]({{ site.baseurl }}{% link getting-started/statuses/status-types.md %})

 ## What can Statuses do?